abinalexpothen/BattleTank/README.md

 - Battle theme music in the background.

-- An algorithm to calculate the bonus supplies quantity and location based on the current play state.
+- An algorithm to calculate the bonus supplies quantity and location based on the current player state.